nielvid/nielvid/README.md

 - 👯 I’m looking to collaborate on **open-source projects**

-- 📝 I regularly write articles on [https://dev.to/instanceofgod](https://dev.to/instanceofgod)
+- 📝 I regularly write articles on [https://dev.to/instanceofgod](https://dev.to/instanceofgod) and [https://medium.com/@instanceofGod](https://medium.com/@instanceofGod)

 - 💬 Ask me about **Nodejs, Golang or Python**